Skip to content

 print(f"{n['relationship']} -> {n['node']['entity_type']}:{n['node']['entity_value']}")

-# Traverse
+# Traverse up to depth 2

-paths = kg.traverse("Actor", "apt28", max_depth=2)
+paths = kg.traverse("actor", "apt28", max_depth=2)

 for path in paths: